Corollarium/modelarium-helloworld/README.md

 ## Running this code

 This code is ready to run.
-It's a default scaffold Laravel project with Vue ui, except for the `resources/js` directory, which was slightly modified to build a SPA with vue-router and implements a header component.
+It's a default scaffold Laravel project with Vue ui, except for the `resources/js` directory, which was slightly modified to build a SPA with vue-router and implements a header component, with a corresponding change to routes.
 We already added the Graphql files too, of course.

 First download the repo and install dependencies: